10 Myths About Hydration You Need to Stop Believing Right Now

 Myth: Coconut water is the best recovery drink

 Yes it’s trendy, and it’s supposed to replenish you after a night on the town or a tough workout.
 It does contain fewer calories than other potassium-rich fluids—but it’s not always your best option, says Dr. Huang: “To prevent dehydration, drinking plain water is just fine.
 And it’s important to know that coconut water is not for everybody.
 It can cause dangerously high potassium levels in those who have kidney disease and should be avoided.”
 When in doubt, start with water and then speak with your doctor if you still feel dehydrated.
+(Here are the surprising benefits of lime water for your health.)

 Myth: You can’t overhydrate